dschnelldavis/angular2-json-schema-form/README.md

 If you find this library useful, I'd love to hear from you.
 If you have any trouble with it or would like to request a feature, please [post an issue on GitHub](https://github.com/dschnelldavis/angular2-json-schema-form/issues).

-If you're a programmer and would like a fun intermediate-level Angular project to hack on, then clone the library and take a look at the source code.
+If you're a programmer and would like a fun intermediate-level Angular project to hack on, clone the library and take a look at the source code.
 I wrote this library both because I needed an Angular JSON Schema Form builder, and also as a way to sharpen my Angular skills.
 This project is just complex enough to be challenging and fun, but not so difficult as to be overwhelming.
 One thing I particularly like is that each example in the demo playground is like a little puzzle which provides immediate feedback—as soon as it works perfectly, you know you've solved it.

 I've also tried to split things into small modules as much as possible, so even though some code is still a bit messy, most individual parts should be straightforward to work with.
 (A lot of the code is well commented, though some isn't—but I'm working to fix that.
 If you run into anything you don't understand, please ask.)
 If you make improvements, please [submit a pull request](https://github.com/dschnelldavis/angular2-json-schema-form/pulls) to share what you've done.

 This library is mostly functional (I'm already using it in another large site, where it works well), but it still has many small bugs to fix and enhancements that could be made.
 Here's a random list of some stuff I know needs to be added or improved:

-  * It needs a testing framework—The single biggest flaw in this library is that each change or improvement has the potential to break something else (which has already happened several times).
+  * TDD tests—The single biggest flaw in this library is that each change or improvement has the potential to break something else (which has already happened several times).
 Integrating automated tests into the build process would fix that.

-  * The 'JSON Schema - Required Field' example doesn't work—Currently, required fields inside objects are always required.
-But when the object itself is not required, those fields should instead be dynamically required, or not, only if at least one field in the object is non-empty.

   * More frameworks—Not everyone uses Material Design or Bootstrap 3, so it would be great to create framework plug-ins for [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.

   * More widgets—There are lots of great form controls available, such as the [Pikaday calendar](https://github.com/dbushell/Pikaday), [Spectrum color picker](http://bgrins.github.io/spectrum), and [ACE code editor](https://ace.c9.io), which just need small custom wrappers to convert them into Angular JSON Schema Form plug-ins.
+In addition, there are a few additional features of HTML, JSON Schema, and Material Design which could be fixed by adding new widgets:

+    * [A file widget](https://github.com/dschnelldavis/angular2-json-schema-form/issues/38)—To support uploading files, this widget would display an HTML file input, and then include the uploaded file in the form's output data, as an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsArrayBuffer) or [DataURL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL).

+    * [A oneOf widget](https://github.com/dschnelldavis/angular2-json-schema-form/issues/112)—To support schemas using oneOf or anyOf, this widget would enable a user to choose an option from a select list, which would then replace another control on the form.

+    * [An addAdditionalProperties widget](https://github.com/dschnelldavis/angular2-json-schema-form/issues/104)—To support schemas using additionalProperties or patternProperties, this widget would enable users to enter a name to add a new property to an object, and would then add a new control to the form for setting that property's value (similar to the existing [add-reference widget](https://github.com/dschnelldavis/angular2-json-schema-form/blob/master/src/lib/src/widget-library/add-reference.component.ts)).

+    * [A matStepper widget](https://github.com/dschnelldavis/angular2-json-schema-form/issues/123)—To support the [Angular Material Stepper control](https://material.angular.io/components/stepper/overview) (similar to the existing [tabs](https://github.com/dschnelldavis/angular2-json-schema-form/blob/master/src/lib/src/widget-library/tabs.component.ts) widget).

 If you like this library, need help, or want to contribute, let me know.
 I'm busy, so it sometimes takes me a long time to respond, but I will eventually get back to you. :-)